Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Approximation Algorithms and Approximation Bounds

-Reducing to the dense tensor setting, i.e., $r=n$, Algorithm \ref{proc:init4_order_d} is even new for dense tensor BR1Approx problems; when $d=2$, similar ideas were also not applied to approximation algorithms for sparse matrix PCA/SVD yet.
+Reducing to the dense tensor setting, i.e., $r_j=n_j$ for each $j$, Algorithm \ref{proc:init4_order_d} is even new for dense tensor BR1Approx problems; when $d=2$, similar ideas have not been applied to approximation algorithms for sparse matrix PCA/SVD yet.

 The next proposition shows that Algorithm \ref{proc:init4_order_d} is well-defined, whose proof is quite similar to that of Proposition \ref{prop:welldefined30} and is omitted.

 \begin{proposition} If $\mathcal A\neq 0$ and $(\mathbf x^0_1,\ldots,\mathbf x^0_d)$ is generated by Algorithm \ref{proc:init4_order_d}, then $\mathbf x^0_j\neq 0$, $1\leq j\leq d$. \end{proposition}